lidwinaput/CMA_FinalTerm_Migration/README.md

 In the corpus of articles pertaining to migration and the United States, an analysis employing named entity recognition reveals a notable concentration on specific nationalities and countries.
 Intriguingly, the majority of these entities—seven nouns, to be precise—are intricately linked to the United States itself.
 Concurrently, the names "Mexico"/"Mexican" and "China" emerge prominently beyond this central nexus, signifying their distinctive relevance in the discourse on migration.

 This observation underscores a discernible thematic pattern within the narrative constructed by articles from the New York Times.
 The overarching focus revolves around elucidating the impact of migration on the United States and its citizenry ("Americans").
+The recurrent mention of Washington D.C. is to be attributed to the political importance of the city, that is the capital and the headquarters of the US' political life, with the Capitol and the White House.
 Significantly, the preeminent themes in the coverage of migration within the United States consistently gravitate towards China and Mexico, specifically Chinese and Mexican nationals.

 As expected, the mention of Mexico or "Mexican" within the discourse is pronounced, primarily stemming from the substantial influx of immigrants from the country.
 The high volume of border crossings between Mexico and the United States catalyzes U.S. government actions, particularly during the Trump presidency, prompting initiatives such as the construction of border walls to impede further migration from Mexico.